babylon-finance/security/audits/README.md

 # Babylon Finance Security Audits
 Security audits and code review repository

-# Naming convention
-Each audit has an independent folder.
-The name of the folder indicates the date and the name of the organization responsible of the audit / code review.

-In case of specific context (i.e. Prophets NFT) it is also part of the folder name.

 # Audit list

 Here we provide a list of current audits: